BarrettTechnology/burt-csharp-examples/README.md

-# Burt C# Examples
+# BURT C# Examples
-> Example programs for the Burt robot using a CoAP/UDP-based server :robot:
+> Example programs for the BURT robot using a CoAP/UDP-based server :robot:

 Example programs show how to activate the robot, read command line input, and command simple movements.